redeyed-archive/srd-api/README.md

 - concentration: state if the spells would require concentration or not.
 - conditions: one or more ConditionType that the spells is associated with.
 - damageTypes: one or more DamageType that the spells could cause.
-- durations?: one or more Duration that the spells could be maintained for.
+- durations: one or more Duration that the spells could be maintained for.
 - levels: one or more spell levels that the spells could have.
 - name: a string to compare to part or the whole of a name of a spell.
 This is case insensitive.
 - ritual: state if the spells can be cast as a ritual or not.